-Suspension/Dismissal from the College
+Suspension/Dismissal from the Institute

 All students are expected to conduct themselves in a professional manner, as responsible adults, to attend classes regularly, and to maintain a level of academic achievement.
-The college reserves the right to suspend or dismiss any student who:
+The Institute reserves the right to suspend or dismiss any student who:

-- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the college, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to college property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to meet financial obligations to the college. - Fails to meet attendance policies. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/foreign equivalency, or any other forms (e.g., clinical forms). - Alters college records. - Is found cheating on a quiz, test or examination.
+- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this cataloa. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and NCLEX-PN review assignments. - Fails to meet financial obligations to the Institute. - Fails to meet attendance policies. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Institute records. - Is found cheating on a quiz, test or examination.

-- Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks. - Failure to follow the rules and regulations of any clinical/satellite/field trip site. - Vandalizes and/or damages or destroys College, Student, Faculty, Administrative, or clinical/satellite/field trip site property.
+- Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks. - Failure to follow the rules and regulations of any clinical/satellite/field trip site. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.